golemfactory/golem-js-eth-warsaw-workshop/slides/deck.md

 ## Lesson 1 checklist

-- [ ] You have Golem Node installed, running and having more than 5 sessions
+- [ ] You have Golem Node installed and running
 - [ ] You obtained funds to work with test-net
 - [ ] You created API key for later use with the `YAGNA_APPKEY` environment variable